JakobGreen/lua-requests/README.md

 Licensing
 ====

-`lua-requests' is licensed under the MIT license.
+`lua-requests` is licensed under the MIT license.
 See LICENSE.md for details on the MIT license.